-I am writing the poems I have looked for and not yet found.
-Community is key to my work, as I write to reach and affirm other people like me, who have felt unseen and unheard in artistic spaces.
-I am interested in the transformative possibilities of a poem, the experience of a poem on the field of a page, and how poetry intersects with other forms of art.
+I am writing poems to affirm other people like me, who have felt unseen and unheard in literary and artistic spaces.
+I am interested in the transformative possibilities of a poem, the lyric, free verse forms, the field of a page, and how poetry intersects with other forms of art.
+Poetry is for everyone, and we are in the golden age of poetry because of the people of color writing today.

 While at Headlands

-As I immerse myself in the Headlands landscape, I will consider relationships to inheritance by researching my Bay Area ancestral history (I’m fourth-generation Chinese American) along with ecopoetics texts.
+As I immerse myself in the Headlands landscape and creative community, I am considering layered relationships to inheritance as a way to envision a collective future by researching my Bay Area ancestral history (I’m fourth-generation Chinese American) along with regional Asian American history, military history, natural landscapes, and ecopoetics texts.
 Another project is to develop my own queer Asian literary canon and deepen my understanding of craft and a sustainable writing life through the lens of artists of color.
 I am also curious to explore the interdisciplinary and collaborative possibilities of poetry to startle and expand my artistic practice.

 RARE BIRDS chapbook, Diode Editions, 2017